VOHeroes Affiliate Partner Back Office

-Launches can occur in many forms: a grand opening of a business, a new model year for a car manufacturer and the release of a blockbuster movie or video game are all examples of launches.
+Launches can occur in many forms: a grand opening of a business, a new model year for a car manufacturer and the release of a blockbuster movie or video game – or the introduction of a new version of a voice over training program – are all examples of launches.

 What they all have in common is a series of educational marketing messages, leading up to inviting the customer to purchase the product or service.